Yvonne Andres: Career

-Andres is the founding President/CEO of (non-profit) Global SchoolNet, iPoPP: international Projects or Partners Place, and founder of the Global Schoolhouse.
+Andres is the founding President and CEO of (non-profit) Global SchoolNet, iPoPP: international Projects or Partners Place, and founder of the Global Schoolhouse.

 Andrés began her career as a Title I teacher, school-based program coordinator, and technology mentor for the Oceanside Unified School District in Oceanside, California.
 Andrés has been a champion of online learning since 1984 as a project director for various networks, including AT&T Learning Network, CORE (California Online Resources in Education) Network, CERFnet (California Education Research Federation) and Free Educational Mail (FrEdMail).

 Andrés co-authored "TeleSensations: The Educators' Handbook to Instructional TeleComputing" (1988) and served as editor of an international newsletter focusing on collaborative telecomputing.
 Andrés developed and coordinated the original Global Schoolhouse Project (1992) for NSF, digitally bringing together youth from Tennessee, Virginia, California, and England to conduct an environmental watershed pollution study and share findings via state-of-the-art CU-SeeMe video conferencing using desktop computers and the Internet.
 CU-SeeMe was used by World News Now for the first television broadcast live over the Internet on Thanksgiving morning in 1995.
 WNN anchor Kevin Newman and Global Schoolhouse founder Yvonne Marie Andrés discussed the future of computers in communication.

 Andrés wrote "CERF'n Safari: Educators' Guide to the Internet," the first teacher's Internet guide.
 In 1994 Andrés accepted an appointment to the Governor's Information Technology Council for California, where she co-authored "Getting Results."
 Andrés co-authored Cisco System's "Going to School on the Internet" and "Harnessing the Power of the Web for Classroom Use."
 Andrés wrote Apple's "Getting Started on the Internet."
 She was the executive producer of Dr. Jane Goodall’s first web site and Microsoft’s first education website.

 (1999–2001) As Vice President of Programs and Partnerships for Lightspan (acquired by Plato Learning), Andrés was responsible for e-learning product development, online community development, event-driven usage, project management, brand development, and web site traffic growth.